Free at Last

 By cloistered men who never rode the waves,

-But thought much about how to sell tall stories
+But thought much about how to sell stories

 About a big bang making the stars twinkle